Robert Kieffer

-Robert Kieffer (born January 3, 1946) is a Quebec politician, he served as the member for Groulx in the Quebec National Assembly as a member of the Parti Québécois from 1994 until 2003.
+Robert Kieffer (born January 3, 1946) is a Quebec politician who served as the member for Groulx in the Quebec National Assembly as a member of the Parti Québécois from 1994 until 2003.

 Biography

-Kieffer was born in Montreal, he obtained a bachelor's degree in pedagogy from the Université de Montréal in 1967.
-At the Université du Québec à Montréal, he obtained a bachelor's degree in political science, specializing in international relations, he also obtained his master's degree in political science.
+Kieffer was born in Montreal.
+He obtained a bachelor's degree in pedagogy from the Université de Montréal in 1967.
+At the Université du Québec à Montréal, he obtained a bachelor's degree in political science, specializing in international relations.
+He also obtained a master's degree in political science.

 Kieffer was a professor of political science at Collège Lionel-Groulx from 1972 to 1994.
 He was a member of the executive and later the President of the Central Council of the Laurentides-Confederation of National Trade Unions.

 Political career

-Kieffer served as secretary and later the president of his local PQ riding executive, he later become Chairman of the National Council of the provincial party.
-He sought the open seat of Groulx in 1994 and won.
+Kieffer served as secretary and then the president of his local PQ riding executive.
+He later become Chairman of the National Council of the provincial party.
+He sought the open seat of Groulx in the 1994 Quebec general election and won.
 He was re-elected without difficulty in 1998.
 He became the Parliamentary Secretary to Deputy Premier Bernard Landry following the election.
 When Landry became Premier, Kieffer followed him and became his Parliamentary Secretary.

-Kieffer sought re-election in 2003, and lost by 303 votes to Liberal Pierre Descoteaux, in one of the tightest races that year.
+Kieffer sought re-election in 2003 and lost by 303 votes to Liberal Pierre Descoteaux, in one of the tightest races that year.